quiaro/studio3/ui/README.md

 * Clean all files generated during `$ grunt dist`: `$ grunt clean:dist`
 * Update the studio-js-services library: `$ grunt services`

-Crafter Studio 3 UI
+Crafter Studio UI
 ----

-Crafter Studio 3 UI (CS3UI) is a flexible and extensible client app for Crafter Studio 3.
-CS3UI is made up of different modules, each one responsible for providing its own user interface (UI), requesting its own plugins and gathering its data through the REST services that Crafter Studio 3 provides.
+Crafter Studio UI (CSUI) is a flexible and extensible client app for Crafter Studio.
+CSUI is made up of different modules, each one responsible for providing its own user interface (UI), requesting its own plugins and gathering its data through the REST services that Crafter Studio provides.
 The presence of these modules is determined by the [app's configuration](https://github.com/quiaro/studio3/blob/2217857ec16da4c3c69877f50cd4f2b067c2e4ce/ui/server/app/mocks/config/list/app/descriptor.json).

 ### Project Overview

-Here is a brief overview of the CS3UI file & folder structure:
+Here is a brief overview of the CSUI file & folder structure:

-**CS3UI: `./client`**
+**CSUI: `./client`**

 * `./client/studio-ui/lib`: bower packages (i.e. 3rd party libraries)
-* `./client/studio-ui/src/app`: CS3UI core application
+* `./client/studio-ui/src/app`: CSUI core application
-* `./client/studio-ui/src/modules`: CS3UI modules (requested by the core application when it bootstraps)
+* `./client/studio-ui/src/modules`: CSUI modules (requested by the core application when it bootstraps)
-* `./client/studio-ui/src/plugins`: CS3UI plugins (requested by any of the CS3UI modules)
+* `./client/studio-ui/src/plugins`: CSUI plugins (requested by any of the CSUI modules)

 **Node Modules: `./node_modules`**